wochit/wochit-embedded/docs/authentication.md

 </code-group>

-The token value is the userToken.
-Use userToken to [open the Wochit video creator!](/embed.html#set-configuration) The token expiration time is one week.
+The token value is the *userToken*.
+Use *userToken* to [open the Wochit video creator!](/embed.html#set-configuration) The token expiration time is 24 hours.

 ### Errors